albertintech/apai/docs/congress/cmf/integration-analysis.md

 **Multi-member districts with STAR-PR** eliminate the winner-take-all dynamic at the district level.
 A 3-seat district with proportional allocation ensures that a party with 35% support wins approximately one seat rather than potentially capturing all seats or none.
 Political minorities gain guaranteed representation proportional to their support.

 **STAR voting** eliminates spoiler effects and vote-splitting, enabling honest preference expression.
 Voters can support their true first choice without "wasting" their vote.
 This creates viable pathways for third and fourth parties to win seats without requiring voters to abandon major parties.

+**Algorithmically neutral districting** removes human discretion from boundary placement entirely.
+District boundaries are determined by deterministic, publicly verifiable algorithms certified by the Electoral Science Office, with shortest splitline as the default pending ESO certification.
+No racial, ethnic, partisan, or incumbent-residence data enters the process.
+This eliminates gerrymandering as a tool for entrenching single-party dominance -- districts cannot be drawn to prevent the proportional outcomes that multi-member representation is designed to produce.
+Comprehensive independence protections insulate the districting process from political interference, including executive non-interference provisions, enhanced commissioner removal protections during redistricting cycles, mandatory minimum appropriations with sequestration protection, and algorithm integrity safeguards requiring source code publication and independent verification.
+These protections create institutional architecture parallel to the OCP's tenure-protected procedural staff -- both ensure that the rules governing democratic competition cannot be manipulated by the competitors themselves.

 **House expansion** creates more seats for proportional representation to allocate.
 With 720 representatives in multi-member districts of 3-7 seats, the mathematics of proportionality become more granular and accurate.